trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 # Forgejo Backup System

 This document describes the backup functionality for Forgejo and PostgreSQL databases in a Docker-based deployment.
-The system implements a hierarchical error handling approach with service state preservation that ensures data consistency, robust failure recovery, and intelligent service restoration.
+The system implements a hierarchical error handling approach with service state preservation that ensures data consistency, robust failure handling, and intelligent service state rollback.

 ## Backup Architecture